liuxuanguang/GSTM-SCD/README.md

    * Find line 40 and line 35 in [inference_SECOND.py](https://github.com/IceStreams/EGMS-Net/blob/main/inference_SECOND.py), change `--data_root` to your local dataset directory

 3. Training
+   * if you train and inference the triple-temporal SCD tasks, you need to change as follows:
+   * GSTM-SCD-tiny:
    python train_second.py

 5. Inference and evaluation